bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 A effective technique for helping with the left turn bias involves flipping images and taking the opposite sign of the steering measurement.

--To train the network, I launched an AWS EC2 instance attached on a GPU.

-- Used Keras framework with TensorFlow backend...

-I built/developed a behavioral cloning network.
-I drove a car around a flat-terrain track (video game style) using a simulator provided by Udacity, collected data, then trained a deep neural network to do the driving for me.

 The model had to learn how to handle sharp turns, varying road textures, and different borders that lined the edges of the road.